Explore the historic hub of the Willamette Valley!

 School Days

-Did you know in 1911 you only needed to pass the 8th grade to graduate from public school and enter the work force?
+Did you know in 1911 you only needed to pass the 8th grade to graduate from public school?
 Come take the test students needed to pass (without smart phones or calculators) and see if you are ‘Smarter than an Eighth Grader’.

 Timber Carnival